GLOBAL DATA PROTECTION ADDENDUM FOR ADVERTISERS

 TECHNICAL AND ORGANISATIONAL MEASURES INCLUDING TECHNICAL AND ORGANISATIONAL MEASURES TO ENSURE THE SECURITY OF THE PERSONAL DATA

-The Processor has implemented the measures as described in this exhibit insofar as the respective measure contributes or can contribute directly or indirectly to the protection of the Personal Data under the Addendum entered between the Parties.
+The Processor has implemented the measures described in this exhibit insofar as the respective measure contributes or can contribute directly or indirectly to protecting the Personal Data under the Addendum entered between the Parties.

-These measures are commercially reasonable, are aligned with industry standard technical and organizational measures, to protect Personal Data.
-These measures are consistent with applicable laws and meet the standard of protection appropriate to the risk of processing Personal Data while providing the Processor’s services.
-The Processor will regularly carry out, test, review and update all such measures.
+These measures are commercially reasonable and are aligned with industry-standard technical and organizational measures to protect Personal Data.
+These measures are consistent with applicable laws and meet the protection standard appropriate to the risk of processing Personal Data while providing the Processor’s services.
+The Processor will regularly carry out, test, review, and update all such measures.

 Measures for ensuring physical security of locations at which Personal Data are processed